samuelmarinn/challenge/docs/challenge.md

 - In tests/api/api_tests.py, the response code in all test_should_failed_unkown_column is changed from 400 to 422, as 422 is the correct code indicating incorrect values on columns
 - In tests/api/api_tests.py, a default model and logistic regression are created, according to the implementation of the api

+## Deployment

+### For deployment in windows, is required to have wsl in order to use makefile